Spanish Attorney General

-The Attorney General of the State (Fiscal General del Estado), or also, Prosecutor General, is the head of the Prosecution Ministry (Ministerio Fiscal), the body with functional autonomy in the Judiciary, that has constitutionally been entrusted with the promotion of the action of the justice in defense of the legality, protecting citizens rights and the public interest, and ensuring the independence of the courts and to seek the satisfaction of the social interest.
+The Attorney General of the State (Fiscal General del Estado), or also, Prosecutor General, is the head of the Public Prosecutor's Office (Ministerio Fiscal), the independent body within the Judiciary, that is tasked with promoting the operation of justice in defence of the rule of law, defending citizens’ rights, defending the public interest, with protecting the independence of the courts and with ensuring the public interest is satisfied through the courts.

-The Attorney General is appointed and dismissed by the King, at the proposal of the Government, after hearing the General Council of the Judiciary.
-The candidate also needs to appear before the Congress to evaluate its suitability but it does not need its approval.
-Therefore, for its appointment it needs the participation of the three powers of State.
-The candidate must be a Spanish jurists of recognized prestige and with more than fifteen years of effective exercise of their profession.
+The Prosecutor General is a civil servant, appointed and dismissed by the King, after a process that includes a nomination by the Government, a hearing before the General Council of the Judiciary and an appearance before the Congress to evaluate their suitability (although approval by Congress is not required).
+That is, the three powers of State participate in the appointment.
+The candidate must be a Spanish jurist of recognised prestige and with more than fifteen years effective exercise of their profession.

-The term of the Attorney General is 4 years and may not be renewed, except in cases in which the holder had held the position for a period of less than two years.
-He can not be removed from his position unless he requests it, for incurring any of the incompatibilities or prohibitions established in this Law, in case of disability or illness that disqualifies him for the position, for serious or repeated breach of his duties or when the Government that has proposed him finish its term.
+The term of the Prosecutor General is a maximum of four years and may not be renewed (except where they have held the position for less than two years) and in any event terminates when the Government completes its term.
+They can not be removed from office except for as defined by law (disability or serious illness, serious or repeated breach of duties, and other prohibitions).

 Functions

-According to the law of the Public Prosecution Ministry:
+According to the law of the Public Prosecutor's Office: